andreiujica/django-rest-api/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The app is pretty straight-forward, being a CRUD REST API, it is able to Create, Read, Update, Delete contacts.
-The following links take you to the respective endpoints of the API:
+On the main page you are able to list and create new contacts.
+When going to a specific id, you are able to update and delete that contact.

-1. List all contacts at [https://localhost:8000/api/contacts](https://localhost:8000/api/contacts/)
+1. List all contacts and create new ones at [https://localhost:8000/contacts/](https://localhost:8000/contacts/)
-2. Edit the contact with id = 1 at [https://localhost:8000/api/contacts/1/update/](https://localhost:8000/api/contacts/1/update/)
+2. Edit and update the contact with id = 1 at [https://localhost:8000/contacts/1/](https://localhost:8000/contacts/1/)
-3. Create a new contact at [https://localhost:8000/api/contacts/create/](https://localhost:8000/api/contacts/create/)
-4. Delete the contact with id=3 at [https://localhost:8000/api/contacts/3/delete/](https://localhost:8000/api/contacts/3/delete/)

 In the future, I plan on implementing an easy-to-use front-end for the API.
 <p align="right">(<a href="#top">back to top</a>)</p>